gustafla/c-minifier/README.md

 # C Minifier

-Usage: minify input.c > output.c
+Usage: minify input.c [-h header.h] > output.c

 Use tools like sed to remove unnecessary whitespace and comments.

-For now, you need to have a file called .minify\_blacklist in your working directory that has all needed-as-is indentifiers listed line by line.
+To keep certain identifiers intact, you can list them line by line in a file called .minify\_blacklist in the working directory.
+You can also use the -h command line option to make the minifier parse and blacklist all the identifiers stb\_c\_lexer can find in desired header files.